-In addition to the classical aggregation operations (e.g. weighted arithmetic means, geometric means, root-power means, quasi-arithmetic means, etc), two new classes have been introduced in the eighties.
+In addition to the classical aggregation operations (e.g. weighted arithmetic means, geometric means, root-power means, quasiarithmetic means, etc), two new classes have been introduced in the eighties.

-Dubois and Prade [4] defined and investigated the weighted maximum (and its dual: weighted minimum) operators in 1986.
+Dubois and Prade [4] defined and investigated the weighted maximum and minimum operators in 1986.
 The formal analogy with the weighted arithmetic mean is obvious.